 About

 I am a computer scientist and a dad with two decades of experience in Artificial Intelligence (AI).
-Over the years, I’ve developed foundations across a range of functions, including core research, teaching, engineering AI systems, and steering AI R&D into product.
+Over the years, I’ve developed foundations across core AI research, teaching, engineering AI systems, and steering AI R&D into product.

 Present